 Insurers will offer you a cheaper premium if you take steps to lower your risk.
 You may receive a discount if you installed a car alarm and car tracking system in your vehicle to protect against theft; you may receive a discount if you install smoke detectors in your building to protect against fire.

-You can also ask you insurer about what you can do to lower your premium.
+You can also ask your insurer about what you can do to lower your premium without compromising cover.

 Each insurer will offer products that differ from those offered by other insurers, with variations in the coverage, the terms and conditions, exclusions and costs

-Some insurers may offer discounts such as a no claims or if you have more than one policy with the same company.
+Some insurers may offer discounts such as no claims discount or if you have more than one policy with the same company.